 If anyone has any ideas on how I should structure this, please let me know.

 It is uncomfortable.
 I mean, you're shoving things up your nose and wearing a rather clunky headpiece.
 Not to mention, you have wires running everywhere.
 It's really not that fun, especially if you're trying to move around with it.

 But hey, I do a lot of uncomfortable things in the name of health, so it's not that big of an issue.
 Especially because a session only lasts 20 minutes.

 Also, it would be cool if the units had an option to alternate between wavelengths.
-Right now you spend a lot of money on a Vielight that only emits one wavelength (unless you buy the Duo, where you can get two wavelengths).
-I know it would send the price sky high, but it would be neat if you could choose what wavelength you wanted to use.
-Maybe I wanted extra red to help fight a bug one day, and then more NIR for brain performance the other next.
+Right now you spend a lot of money on a Vielight that only emits one wavelength unless you buy the Duo, where you can get two wavelengths.
+I know it would send the price sky-high, but it would be neat if you could choose what wavelength you wanted to use.
+Maybe I wanted extra red to help fight a bug one day and then more NIR for brain performance the other next.

 Actually, this point is probably a poor one now that I think of it.
 For the best overall results, get a Neuro Duo and then get the 655 prime for the other nostril.
-I'll stop whinging now.
+I'll stop whining now.

-The Neuro Alpha for example uses a 10hz pulse rate.
+The Neuro Alpha, for example, uses a 10 Hz pulse rate.
 This helps the brain enter the alpha brain wave state which can bring about a relaxed state.

 If you would like to learn more about the Vielight, I highly recommend spending some time on their website at https://vielight.com/.
-It's chock full of great information, science and frequently asked questions.
+It's chock-full of great information, science and frequently asked questions.